rajatdangra/CoWIN_VaccineFinder/README.md

 # Co-WIN: Vaccine Finder
 Vaccine Finder: based on Pincode and Age Limit Criteria.
 Send notification on Mail, if slots are available.
+Book Slots and Send notification on Mail, if Booked successfully.

 Installation instructions: